 You may be wondering about the rota of a live-in carer and how this works.
 A suitable live-in carer is assigned to an individual and this carer may work 7 days at a time, for up to 4 weeks before taking a week break.

 During this time off, an appropriate respite carer is provided.
 Live-in carers work up to 10 hours a day.
-Should your loved one require cover overnight, another carer will take over the nighttime shift.
+Should your loved one require cover overnight, another carer will take over the night time shift.

 What are the benefits of live-in care?